-If you hold a portfolio with the goal of generating income from dividend stocks, working through a dividend tracker can save you a great deal of trouble.
+If you hold a portfolio with the goal of generating income from dividend stocks, working through dividend trackers can save you a great deal of trouble.
 Trackers take a lot of the grunt work out of calculating your actual returns from dividends.
 They also help you reinvest any discretionary income you have to compound your interest and grow your portfolio more quickly.

 Dividend trackers are especially important for investors with multiple accounts and tax structures.
 Keeping up with your 401(k), IRA, business and brokerage accounts can become tricky.
 Why waste time double-checking your math when a good dividend tracker will do all that and more?